4.1) Solve a linear regression problem with example

 Keras has two distinct ways of building models:

-2. Functional API: Keras functional API is very powerful and you can build more complex models using it, models with multiple output, directed acyclic graph etc. In the next sections of this blog, you would understand the theory and examples of Keras Sequential Model and functional API.
+- In the next sections of this blog, you would understand the theory and examples of Keras Sequential Model and functional API.

 This is how we start by importing and building a Sequential model.